fernandopalafox/fernandopalafox.github.io/content/research/ideas.md

 - Finetune an LLM with my Google Keep notes.
 - Follow Karpathy's tutorial on GPT's. [(Done 11/24)](research/ideas/hello_gpt.md)
 - Pipeline for training humanoids using something like the Meta Ray Bans.
 Video -> Parametric model of a human -> data for humanoid -> train humanoid.
 Not an expert of this.
 But the hack would be to understand the challenges here.
+- Scraper for Joe Rogan's site to alert me when tickets for a new show are available.